 Effects of Alternative 1, 2, and 3

-As described in Appendix 11E, Reservoir Fish Species Analysis, Alternatives 1–3 would provide a benefit to cold-water and warm-water reservoir species relative to the NAA in Sites Reservoir because Sites Reservoir, and the new habitat it would create, would not exist under the NAA (Table 11E-1).
+As described in Appendix 11E, Alternatives 1, 2, and 3 would provide a benefit to cold-water and warm-water reservoir fish species relative to the NAA because Sites Reservoir, and the new habitat it would create, would not exist under the NAA (Table 11E-1).

-Storage volume in Shasta and Folsom Lakes, and Oroville reservoir under Alternatives 1–3 would generally be similar to or greater than storage under the NAA (Appendix 11E, Reservoir Fish Species Analysis, Table 11E-2, Table 11E-3, Table 11E-4).
+Storage volume in Shasta Lake, Folsom Lake, and Lake Oroville under Alternatives 1, 2, and 3 would generally be similar to or greater than storage under the NAA (Appendix 11E, Table 11E-2 through Table 11E-4).
 Shasta Lake storage would be consistently >5% higher under Alternative 3 in critical years between July and September, representing a beneficial effect on cold-water reservoir species.
-Folsom Reservoir storage would be greater under Alternative 3 between July through November in above normal, below normal, and dry water years, representing a beneficial effect to cold-water reservoir species.
-Negligible differences between each alternative and the NAA in the operations of Trinity, New Melones, and Millerton reservoir would have no impact on cold-water fish habitat.
+Folsom Lake storage would be greater under Alternative 3 between July through November in Above Normal, Below Normal, and Dry Water Years, representing a beneficial effect to cold-water reservoir fish species.
+Negligible differences between each alternative and the NAA in the operations of New Melones Reservoir and Millerton Lake would have a less than significant impact on cold-water fish reservoir habitat.

-Reservoir warm-water fish species habitat conditions in Shasta Lake, Oroville Reservoir, Folsom Lake, and San Luis Reservoir generally would be similar or more suitable under Alternatives 1-2, relative to the NAA.
-This is based on modeling results indicating minor differences in the frequency of monthly water surface elevation reductions of six feet or more during the evaluation period (Appendix 11E, Reservoir Fish Species Analysis, Tables 11E-5, Tables 11E-5, Tables 11E-6, Tables 11E-7, Tables 11E-8, Tables 11E-9, Tables 11E-10, Tables 11E-11, Tables 11E-12, Tables 11E-13).
-Negligible changes among alternatives in the operations of Trinity Reservoir, New Melones Reservoir, and Millerton Reservoir would result in no impact to warm-water fish habitat.
+Reservoir warm-water fish species habitat conditions in Shasta Lake, Lake Oroville, Folsom Lake, and San Luis Reservoir generally would be similar or more suitable under Alternatives 1-2, relative to the NAA.
+This is based on modeling results indicating minor differences in the frequency of monthly WSE reductions of 6 feet or more during the evaluation period (Appendix 11E, Table 11E-5 through Table 11E-13).
+Negligible changes among alternatives in the operations of New Melones Reservoir and Millerton Lake would result in a less than significant to warm-water reservoir fish habitat.

-CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3
+CEQA Significance Determination (Alternative 1, 2, and 3).

-The analyses of potential impacts of Alternatives 1–3 on reservoir cold-water fish species in Sites Reservoir suggested that construction of the reservoir would be beneficial through the creation of new habitat.
-Construction of Sites Reservoir under Alternatives 1–3 would create new habitat for reservoir warm-water fish species.
+The analyses of potential impacts of Alternatives 1, 2, and 3 on reservoir cold-water reservoir fish species suggested that construction of the Sites Reservoir would be beneficial through the provision of new habitat.
+The creation of Sites Reservoir under Alternatives 1, 2, and 3 would provide new habitat for reservoir warm-water reservoir fish species.

-The analyses of potential impacts of Alternatives 1–3 on reservoir species in CVP and SWP reservoirs suggested that changes in the Sites Reservoir storage and water surface elevation would be similar to changes in the CVP and SWP reservoirs.
+The analyses of potential operational impacts of Alternatives 1, 2, and 3 on reservoir species in Shasta Lake, Lake Oroville, Folsom Lake, and San Luis Reservoir suggested that changes in the Sites Reservoir storage and WSE would be similar to changes in these reservoirs.

-For these reasons, Alternatives 1, 2, and 3 would have a beneficial impact to warm-water and cold-water reservoir species.
+For these reasons, Operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on warm-water and cold-water reservoir fish species.
+Operations of Alternative 1, 2, or 3 would be less than significant.

+NEPA Conclusion and Mitigation Measures for Alternatives 1, 2, and 3

+Operations effects on reservoir fish species would be the same as described above for CEQA.
+Therefore, the operation of Alternative 1, 2, or 3 would have a beneficial effect on reservoir species.

 NEPA Conclusion for Alternatives 1, 2, and 3

-Operations effects on reservoir species would be the same as described above for CEQA.
-Operation of Alternative 1, 2, or 3 would have a beneficial effect on reservoir species.

 Impact FISH-19: Operations Effects on Southern Resident Killer Whale

 Alternatives 1, 2, and 3